Aryan-jadhav57/Aryan-jadhav57/README.md

 ## 👋 Hi there, I'm Aryan Jadhav\!

 I am a detail-oriented **Software Development Engineer** and **Graphic Designer** based in Bangalore.
 Currently pursuing my **B.Tech in Information Science** at Dr. Ambedkar Institute of Technology, I balance rigorous engineering academics with an entrepreneurial freelance design practice.

-[cite_start]I thrive on building scalable technologies and creating user-centered visual solutions.
+I thrive on building scalable technologies and creating user-centered visual solutions.

 -----